Learn with Plynk

 There are 2 key ways to invest money in the stock market based on how often you do it and what you want to get out of it.

-Read more about Plynk drives home impact of beginner investors.Let’s talk stocks—what are they and why would I invest in them?
+Read more about what type of investor are you?Let’s talk stocks—what are they and why would I invest in them?

-Explore what it means to own stock in a company.
+Explore what it means to own stock in a company, and how to get started buying it.

-Read more about stocks—what are they and why would I invest in them?PlynkTM is hitting the road and meeting new investors
+Read more about stocks—what are they and why would I invest in them?What are stocks, ETFs, and mutual funds?

 Learn the differences between these 3 investment types and what to consider when choosing which to invest in.